Planning Your Next Visit?

 Kindly notify a staff member and we will remind our guest of the rules.

-Given the Museum has been closed since March, will my membership be extended?
+Given the Museum has been closed March-September, will my membership be extended?

-All active memberships have been automatically extended by six months.
+All active memberships were automatically extended by six months.